Dolby: History

 Dolby developed a digital surround sound compression scheme for the cinema.
-Dolby Stereo Digital (now simply called Dolby Digital) was first featured on the 1992 film Batman Returns.
+Dolby Stereo Digital (now called Dolby Digital) was first featured on the 1992 film Batman Returns.
 Introduced to the home theater market as Dolby AC-3 with the 1995 LaserDisc release of Clear and Present Danger, the format did not become widespread in the consumer market, partly because extra hardware was needed to make use of it, until it was adopted as part of the DVD specification.
 Dolby Digital is now found in the HDTV (ATSC) standard of the United States, DVD players, and many satellite-TV and cable-TV receivers.
 Dolby developed a digital surround sound compression scheme for the TV series The Simpsons.

 On February 17, 2005, the company became public, offering its shares on the New York Stock Exchange, under the symbol DLB.
 On March 15, 2005, Dolby celebrated its 40th anniversary at the ShoWest 2005 Festival in San Francisco.

 On January 8, 2007, Dolby announced the arrival of Dolby Volume at the International Consumer Electronics Show.

 On June 18, 2010, Dolby introduced Dolby Surround 7.1, which added two rear surround channels to the 5.1 format.
 The first film to be released in this format was Pixar's Toy Story 3.

 In April 2012, Dolby introduced Dolby Atmos, a new cinema technology adding overhead sound, first applied in Pixar's motion picture Brave.
 In the same year, Dolby bought the naming rights of Hollywood's Dolby Theatre, the venue of the annual Academy Awards ceremony.
 In July 2014, Dolby Laboratories announced plans to bring Atmos to home theater.
 The first television show to use the technology on disc was Game of Thrones.

 On February 24, 2014, Dolby acquired Doremi Labs for $92.5 million in cash plus an additional $20 million in contingent consideration that may be earned over a four-year period.

 In May 2015, Dolby reopened the Vine Theatre, Hollywood as a 70-seat showcase theater, known as Dolby @ Vine or Dolby Screening Room Hollywood Vine.

 In May 2019, Dolby added Dolby Atmos to hundreds of newer songs in the music industry.

 In May 2020, Dolby launched a developer platform, Dolby.io, aimed at providing developers self-service access to Dolby technologies through public APIs.
 It allows any person, organization, small and big, to integrate in their websites, apps, games, etc. features such as media enhancements and transcoding, spatial audio, high-quality video communication and low-latency streaming.

 In May 2025, BBC Radio 4 broadcast Surrounded by Sound: Ray Dolby and the Art of Noise Reduction to mark Dolby Laboratories' 60th anniversary.
 This included interviews with his widow Dagmar and two of the first Dolby sound engineers, David Robinson and Ioan Allen (who still worked at the company), and Crimson Tide and Armageddon sound designer Midge Costin.
 A version of the programme was made in binaural sound.